VINCENT FELLOWS IN GYNECOLOGIC ONCOLOGY

 Pursuing Women’s Cancers

 Each year, approximately 95,000 women in the United States are diagnosed with gynecologic cancer including the five main types — ovarian, cervical, uterine, vaginal and vulvar cancer.
-More than 30,000 will die.
+Unfortunately, more than 30,000 will die.
 With support from The Vincent Memorial Hospital Foundation, Vincent fellows in Gynecologic Oncology are seeking new ways to improve outcomes and save lives.

 Faculty Mentor